Working with Test Settings

 ## Shared by ThousandEyes

 The **Shared by ThousandEyes** page shows test configurations created by ThousandEyes and shared publicly that you can add to your account.
 These tests do not cost any additional units, making them great samples to build on and learn from.
-You can access **Shared by ThousandEyes** in the ThousandEyes UI by navigating to **Manage > Sharing > Shared by ThousandEyes**.
+You can access the **Shared by ThousandEyes** page in the ThousandEyes UI by navigating to **Manage > Sharing > Shared by ThousandEyes**.

 {% hint style="info" %}